Init-To-Win/project-02/README.md

 # Spin Me 'Round

-A marketplace for new and used records.
+A catalogue for your records, and a place to discover new favorites.

 ## Description